-- Getting a personal loan – Many banks, building societies and credit unions offer loans to buy a car.
-This means you can borrow the money and own the car immediately.
-You pay back the money in monthly instalments and usually pay fees and interest rates to the lender.
+Many banks, building societies and credit unions offer car loans.
+You borrow the money and own the car immediately.
+You pay back the money in monthly instalments and usually pay fees and interest to the lender.

-- Hire purchase (HP) agreements – HP is a type of credit that is often offered by garages and car dealers.
+HP is a type of credit that is often offered by garages and car dealers.
 Under HP, you rent the car, and pay the cost in regular instalments to your lender (who is usually a bank, a building society or finance companies).
 You can use the car but cannot sell it without the lender’s permission.
 The lender owns the car until you make the final payment.
-Find out more in our document about hire purchase.
+Read more about hire purchase.

-- Personal Contract Plans (PCPs) – A PCP is similar to an HP agreement.
+A PCP is similar to a HP agreement.
 You pay regular instalments and do not own the car until you have made the final payment.
 The major difference is that you pay lower monthly instalments but owe more money at the end of the PCP agreement.

 You should always shop around, compare prices and make sure you know what you are agreeing to before signing a car finance contract.
 If a garage or car dealer is offering to arrange finance, they are acting as an agent (or a credit intermediary) for a finance company and will earn commission for arranging the loan.
 Agents must be authorised by the Competition and Consumer Protection Commission (CCPC).
 The CCPC keeps a register of credit intermediaries.

-After registering the car and paying the VRT, your car dealer will receive:
+After the dealer registers the car and pays the VRT, they will get: